top of page

 Issues with Digestion

-In the post The Basics of Digestion, we discussed digestion fundamentals with a few important takeaways.
-To recap, we discussed the importance of:
+In the post, The Basics of Digestion, we discuss digestion fundamentals with a few important takeaways.
+To recap, we discuss the importance of:

-2. Chewing our food- In this phase we are ingesting our food and chewing it as best as we can, breaking it down into the smallest pieces possible.
-This allows for the best mixing of our food with saliva and enzymes which can facilitate optimal digestion.
-This is the perfect time to engage in the third set of mindfulness questions to see how we are feeling while eating as in the cephalic phase, we want to take our time with this process for it to be the most beneficial!
+1. Chewing our food- in this phase, we are ingesting our food and chewing it as best as we can, breaking it down into the smallest pieces possible.
+This allows for the best mixing of our food with saliva and enzymes, which can facilitate optimal digestion.
+This is the perfect time to engage in the third set of mindfulness questions to see how we are feeling while eating because in the cephalic phase, we want to take our time with this process for it to be the most beneficial.

-This brings us to this follow up science post that initiates the conversation about digestive issues.
+This brings us to the conversation about digestive issues.
 Now that we have a better understanding of how digestion works, let’s take a deeper look at how The Livy Method can best support those who may have concerns or healing needed for their digestive issues.

 Because there are so many possible digestive issues, this article will focus on the most common issues that most people have.
 These articles do not take the place of your doctor or health care provider (HCP).
-If you have more in-depth issues or concerns, it is very important to consult with your HCP and communicate any questions or concerns with them!
+If you have more specific issues or concerns, it is very important to consult with your HCP and communicate any questions or concerns with them.

-As we discussed in The Basics of Digestion, during the cephalic phase, once our chewed foods enter our stomach, parietal cells that are contained in the lining of our stomach begin to release hydrochloric acid.
-This occurs in order to create an acidic environment to activate the digestive enzyme called pepsin.
+During the cephalic phase, once our chewed foods enter our stomach, parietal cells that are contained in the lining of our stomach begin to release hydrochloric acid.
+This occurs to create an acidic environment to activate the digestive enzyme called pepsin.
 This begins the process of converting proteins into amino acids to enable utilization by the body.
 This acidic environment also protects our bodies from bacteria and pathogens that may have been ingested.
-However, to do this effectively, the PH (“Potential for Hydrogen” which is a scale from 1-14 that measures how acidic or alkaline a substance is) must be extremely low or acidic, measuring between 1.5-2 on the PH scale.
-Now that is acidic!!!!
+However, to do this effectively, the pH (“Potential for Hydrogen” which is a scale from 1-14 that measures how acidic or alkaline a substance is) must be extremely low or acidic, measuring between 1.5-2 on the pH scale.

 Age

-Stressful events activate our brain and stimulate our sympathetic nervous system (SNS) which is also known as the “fight or flight” response in our bodies.
+As we age, our production of HCl decreases, becoming more common in those over 65.
+This can have an impact on how those who are aging digest their foods.
+Chronic stress Stressful events activate our brain and stimulate our sympathetic nervous system (SNS), which is also known as the “fight or flight” response in our bodies.
 This response is meant to be short-term and is activated to deal with whatever emergency has arisen.
 When the emergency is over, our bodies are meant to settle back down to our normal parasympathetic nervous system (PSNS) state, otherwise known as the “rest and digest” state.
-When our SNS is activated, we release cortisol which many of us know as the “stress hormone,” in order to fight the emergency.
-From the perspective of digestion, the SNS decreases blood flow to the digestive system, including the stomach, so it can focus on providing good blood flow to the heart, lungs, and brain!
+When our SNS is activated, we release cortisol, which many of us know as the “stress hormone,” to fight the emergency.
+From the perspective of digestion, the SNS decreases blood flow to the digestive system, including the stomach, so it can focus on providing good blood flow to the heart, lungs and brain.
 This decreased blood flow ultimately leads to lower HCl levels and a decrease in mucous production (which lines and protects the stomach), which has the potential to injure the fragile lining of the gut.
-Damage to this lining may cause inflammation, ulcers, and impact nutrient absorption.
-As you can see, if our bodies are in a chronic or prolonged state of stress, there can be a great impact on our digestive system!
+Damage to this lining may cause inflammation, ulcers and impact nutrient absorption.
+As you can see, if our bodies are in a chronic or prolonged state of stress, there can be a great impact on our digestive system.

-H. Pylori is one of the most common bacterial infections in the world, being said to affect up to 67% of the global population (Bernstein, S., & Khatri, M., 2020, December).
-H. pylori colonizes and lives in the stomach lining of the stomach, and is thought to be transmitted by the ingestion of food, water, and/or shared food, water, and utensils.
+H. Pylori is one of the most common bacterial infections in the world, said to affect up to 67% of the global population (Bernstein, S., & Khatri, M., 2020, December).
+H. pylori colonizes and lives in the lining of the stomach and is thought to be transmitted by the ingestion of food, water and/or shared food, water and utensils.
 It can also be contracted through contact with saliva or other bodily fluids of infected people.
 H. pylori is more common in countries or communities that lack clean water or good sewage systems.

-The stomach lining is responsible for producing HCL and mucous, but also protects the stomach itself from the HCL it produces.
-Any compromise in the tissue of the stomach can lead to something called “gastritis” or inflammation of the stomach, leading to the stomach becoming inflamed, ulcers (sores), and/or bleeding of the tissue.
-This affects the cells that secrete the HCL potentially causing a decreased production of this stomach acid, causing hypochlorhydria, as well as the potential for the decreased ability to digest the foods eaten.
+The stomach lining is responsible for producing HCl and mucous, but it also protects the stomach itself from the HCl it produces.
+Any compromise in the tissue of the stomach can lead to something called “gastritis” or inflammation of the stomach, leading to the stomach becoming inflamed, ulcers (sores) and/or bleeding of the tissue.
+This affects the cells that secrete the HCl, potentially causing a decreased production of this stomach acid, causing hypochlorhydria, as well as the potential for the decreased ability to digest the foods eaten.

-Most cases of those colonized with H. pylori are asymptomatic (show no symptoms) but may lead to the emergence of symptoms showing later in life, develop into stomach or duodenal ulcers, or result in gastric cancer for 1-3% of those colonized.
-The good news is that with good hygiene, the likelihood of acquiring H. Pylori is greatly reduced, and is easily diagnosed and treatable with antibiotics and medications!
+Most cases of those colonized with H. pylori are asymptomatic (show no symptoms) but may lead to the emergence of symptoms later in life, develop into stomach or duodenal ulcers or result in gastric cancer for 1-3% of those colonized.
+The good news is that with good hygiene, the likelihood of acquiring H. Pylori is greatly reduced, and is easily diagnosed and treatable with antibiotics and medications.

-Sometimes those with hypochlorhydria, experience symptoms that are similar to acid reflux or GERD (gastroesophageal reflux disease) and take medications to suppress those symptoms.
+Sometimes. those with hypochlorhydria experience symptoms that are similar to acid reflux or GERD (gastroesophageal reflux disease) and take medications to suppress those symptoms.
 A specific kind of antacid that people take are called proton pump inhibitors (PPIs).
-PPIs target the production of stomach acid by suppressing the parietal cells in the stomach from producing HCL.
+PPIs target the production of stomach acid by suppressing the parietal cells in the stomach from producing HCl.
 However, these cells also produce something called intrinsic factor (IF) that helps the small intestine absorb vitamin B12.
-Long term use of these PPIs may potentially cause a deficiency in B12 absorption.
+Long-term use of these PPIs may potentially cause a deficiency in B12 absorption.
 Vitamin B12 is an important component in helping our body produce red blood cells and if deficient in this vitamin over time, can lead to a condition called pernicious anemia.
 These can also impact our absorption of minerals as well if taken for prolonged periods.
-The big takeaway here is that those who think they have acid reflux or GERD, may actually be affected by having low gastric acid.
+The big takeaway here is that those who think they have acid reflux or GERD may be affected by having low gastric acid.
 If there is not enough gastric acid in our stomach, the food is not able to be broken down in the way it was meant to and spends a prolonged amount of time there.
-This allows the food to ferment and begin to release gases which cause our stomachs to feel bloated, causes burping and creates an acidic feeling in our stomachs.
-However, if you have been on PPIs for a long time, it is very important to have a discussion and consult your HCP about your medications before discontinuing them, or if you have any questions or concerns about your symptoms!
+This allows the food to ferment and begin to release gasses which cause our stomachs to feel bloated, causes burping and creates an acidic feeling in our stomachs.
+However, if you have been on PPIs for a long time, it is very important to have a discussion and consult your HCP about your medications before discontinuing them or if you have any questions or concerns about your symptoms.
 This is a very individualized process and can have different impacts for different individuals.

-Finally, the last cause of hypochlorhydria is in the case of those that have a history of gastric bypass surgery or other surgeries of the stomach.
-In these cases, the stomach does not function in the way it had prior to the surgery.
-This can be a fairly large topic, but the big takeaway is that following The Livy Method as described in the summary can help support the digestive system as optimally as possible.
-You may have to be mindful of certain foods that can cause symptoms for you!
-This is very individual and is different for everyone!
+Finally, the last cause of hypochlorhydria is in those who have a history of gastric bypass surgery or other surgeries of the stomach.
+In these cases, the stomach does not function in the way it had before the surgery.
+This can be a fairly large topic, but the big takeaway is that following The Livy Method can help support the digestive system as optimally as possible.
+You may have to be mindful of certain foods that can cause symptoms for you.
+This is very individual and is different for everyone.

 Here are some signs that you may not be producing enough stomach acid.
 They usually show up a few hours after you have eaten and may include: